-1. Position the child safety seat on the passenger seat cushion.
+Seating and Safety Restraints 1.
+Position the child safety seat on the seat cushion.
 2. Route the child safety seat tether strap over the back of the seat.
+For vehicles with adjustable head restraints, route the tether strap under

 For vehicles with adjustable head restraints, route the tether strap under the head restraint and between the head restraint posts, otherwise route the tether strap over the top of the seatback.